beam-community/bamboo/README.md

 ## Adapters

-The official Bamboo adapter is for Mandrill, but there are other adapters as well.

-The Bamboo.MandrillAdapter **is being used in production** and has had no issues.
+The Bamboo.MandrillAdapter and Bamboo.SendgridAdapter **are being used in production** and have had no issues.
-Refer to other adapters README's for their status and for installation instructions.
 It's also pretty simple to [create your own adapter].
+Feel free to open an issue or a PR if you'd like to add a new adapter to the list.

 * `Bamboo.MandrillAdapter` - Ships with Bamboo.
 * `Bamboo.SendgridAdapter` - Ships with Bamboo.
 * `Bamboo.LocalAdapter` - Ships with Bamboo.
 Stores email in memory.
 Great for local development.
 * `Bamboo.TestAdapter` - Ships with Bamboo.
 Use in your test environment.

-To switch adapters, change the config for your mailer
+To switch adapters, change the config for your mailer:

 ```elixir
 # In your config file